 3.4 Local Zoning and Land Use

-Local governments play a critical role in protecting airports from incompatible development.
+Local governments play an important role in protecting airports from incompatible development.
 FAA Advisory Circular 150/5190-4B, Airport Land Use Compatibility Planning, provides guidance on land use compatibility around airports, covering height restrictions, noise, wildlife attractants, and protection of persons and property.
-Local zoning boards enforce height limits, restrict noise-sensitive uses (schools, hospitals, residential) near airports, and require sound insulation in moderate-noise zones.
+Local zoning boards enforce height limits, restrict noise-sensitive uses (schools, hospitals, residential) near airports, and may require sound insulation in -noise zones.
 Building codes govern terminal construction standards, including fire ratings, emergency egress, and structural loads for aircraft vibration.

 3.5 Local Noise Ordinances